Table of Contents

 - The skin area innervated by segment spinal nerve

-Looking at the vertebral body laterally, the block-like vertebral body, which is forming the so-called borders cranially and caudally, can be observed.
+In a lateral view, the block-like vertebral body, which forms the so-called borders cranially and caudally, can be observed.
 These borders are bony ridges that limit the bearing surface of the disc onto the vertebral bodies and act as a point of fixation for fibrocartilage.

 In the transverse section, the vertebrae are structured anteriorly convex and posteriorly straight.
 The osseous body itself is made of a cancellous bone structure, which is encased in cortical bone.
-These structures ensure fault lines within the corpus, running cranial to caudal to the spine and ensure the transmission during axial compression.
+These structures ensure that the fault lines within the corpus run cranially to caudal to the spine and ensure the transmission during axial compression.
 If this system did not exist, the lightest pressure forces would cause the vertebral body to fracture.
-The base- and endplates covered with hyaline cartilage close the corpus from the disc, the disc surface facing the spinal disc consists of fibrocartilage.
+The base and end plates covered with hyaline cartilage close the corpus from the disc; the disc surface facing the spinal disc consists of fibrocartilage.

 The vertebral arch, also called neural arch, is present posteriorly to the vertebral body.
-It is formed by lamina dorsally and pedicles laterally.
-In the transition region between pedicle and lamina, the articular processes are present, cranial (superior articular process) and caudal (inferior articular process), which, together with the respective adjacent segments, make up the so-called facet joints.
-The lamina consists of two symmetrical halves, which are fused bones.
+It is formed by the lamina and pedicles laterally.
+In the transition region between the pedicle and the lamina, the articular processes – the cranial (superior articular process) and caudal (inferior articular process) are present, which together with the respective adjacent segments, make up the so-called facet joints.
+The lamina consists of 2 symmetrical halves, which are fused bones.

-From the vertebral arch, three processes project.
-The spinous process (or spine) is present in the posterior midline, while the two transverse processes are present on either side at the junction of the pedicle and lamina.
+From the vertebral arch, 3 processes are projected.
+The spinous process (or spine) is present in the posterior midline, while the 2 transverse processes are present on either side at the junction of the pedicle and lamina.

 The vertebral foramen is a large central opening that is formed between the vertebral body anteriorly and vertebral arch posteriorly.
 The diameter and shape of the vertebral foramen varies, depending on the segment level, as a result of the differences in the size of the vertebral bodies, depending on the spine section and their positioning in the cavity.

-Due to its “building-block appearance” of the spine, the vertebral foramina collectively form the vertebral canal through which the spinal cord runs along with its meninges and associated structures.
+Due to the ‘building-block appearance’ of the spine, the vertebral foramina collectively form the vertebral canal through which the spinal cord runs along with its meninges and associated structures.
 In the lumbar spine, the transition region between the spinal canal and intervertebral foramen is described as a lateral recess, which is lined with epidural fatty tissue.
 Here the nerve root passes through.

 The spinal canal